MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    ;
    ```

+   The optional [`WITH (snapshot = false)`
+   option](/sql/subscribe/#with-options) indicates that the command displays
+   only the new flippers that come in after the start of the `SUBSCRIBE`
+   operation, and not the flippers in the view at the start of the operation.

    1. In the Materialize Console quickstart page, enter an id (for example
       `450`) into the text input field to insert a new user into the
       `known-flippers` table.

-      The user should immediately appear in the `SUBSCRIBE` results.
+      The flipper should immediately appear in the `SUBSCRIBE` results.

-      You should also see flippers that are flagged by their multiple flipping
+      You should also see flippers who are flagged by their flip activities.
-      activities.
-Because of the randomness of the auction data being generated,
+      Because of the randomness of the auction data being generated, user
-      user activity data that match the definition of a flipper may take some
+      activity data that match the definition of a flipper may take some time
-      time even though auction data is constantly being ingested.
+      even though auction data is constantly being ingested.
 However, once
       new matching data comes in, you will see it immediately in the `SUBSCRIBE`
       results.
+While waiting, you can enter additional flippers into the `known_flippers` table.

-   1. To cancel out of the `SUBSCRIBE`, click **Stop streaming**.
+   1. To cancel out of the `SUBSCRIBE`, click the **Stop streaming** button.

    {{< /tab >}}
    {{< tab "Other Clients" >}}